4 min read

 MGA

-MGAs are typically in the downline of an FMO/IMO/NMO and can also have their own downlines of agents and agencies.
-They also can and do contract directly with writing agents or agencies that have no downline of their own.
 The sales and agent requirements for MGAs are typically less than their upline would have to meet.
-The MGA acronym is used by both health and life insurance companies, and while this term is not generally used for the top of the hierarchy, it can be used in that way.
+Health and life insurance companies use the MGA acronym, and although they do not typically use this term for the top of the hierarchy, they can use it in that way.
 Generally, MGAs do not provide the same level of service, training, support, marketing, and technology as an FMO/IMO/NMO would.
 They can, however, pass some of those things (technology products in particular) they get from their upline to their downlines.
-As was stated earlier, there is no industry standard for what defines an MGA.
+As mentioned earlier, there is no industry standard for defining an MGA.

 GA